Toby Jepson: Early career and Little Angels

+Solo career and acting

 When the band split (somewhat acrimoniously) in 1994, Jepson continued to write and produce music.
 His solo debut album was released in 1995 under the moniker "Toby & The Whole Truth".
 Ignorance Is Bliss showed a different side to his songwriting, and he embarked on a tour to support it.
 This tour was cut short due to illness that developed into pneumonia, and this affected sales of the album and his profile, which suffered as a result.

 Jepson spent a long while out of the spotlight, during which time he moved to Bristol.
-He earned a living working as a supporting actor on various productions (including Gladiator, Sleepy Hollow, The Visitors, Angela's Ashes, Highlander:End Game and Steven Spielberg's Band of Brothers amongst others) and busying himself with various projects – including writing and recording, although he was not releasing records at the time.
+He earned a living working as a supporting actor on various productions (including Gladiator, Sleepy Hollow, The Visitors, Angela's Ashes, Highlander: Endgame and Steven Spielberg's Band of Brothers amongst others) and busying himself with various projects – including writing and recording, although he was not releasing records at the time.

 He returned to the public eye in late 2001 and announced a short club tour with a new band (but using his own name).
 He toured the UK through the start of 2002, and released the Refresh EP over the Internet and at gigs to showcase the new material he had been working on.
 A re-issue of Ignorance Is Bliss was also made available at this time.
 As a premium membership feature of his website, he launched the "MP3 Club" in which subscribers would receive exclusive recordings delivered straight to their inbox via email every month.

 Jepson and his band continued writing and recording when they got off the road, and then toured again in 2002–2003.
 Around this time work commenced on Twisted Rhapsodies, a double-disc collection of live material, demos and rare recordings.
 Before its release, however, Jepson announced over his website that it was likely that this was to be his final output, as the venture was rapidly becoming unfeasible financially.

-In November 2005, Jepson's fortunes appear to have improved considerably, and he resurfaced again to tour with Thunder.
-He toured twice in the UK during 2006: The first tour supporting Thunder, and the second, headlining during September.
-This new tour premiered new songs to a fan base.
+In November 2005, Jepson surfaced again to tour with Thunder.
+He toured twice in the UK during 2006: the first tour supporting Thunder, and the second headlining during September.
+This new tour premiered new songs to his fanbase.

-In March 2007, Jepson released the first of three EPs entitled "Guitar, Bass and Drums", and immediately began touring to promote them.
+In March 2007, Jepson released the first of three EPs titled "Guitar, Bass and Drums", and immediately began touring to promote them.
 In addition to headlining his own shows, he was a special guest to former Deep Purple bassist and vocalist Glenn Hughes, at a date in Shepherd's Bush, London.
 "EP 2" was released in September 2007.
 More tour dates followed and the new material was performed live.